Mon – Fri: 8:30 – 4:00

 Park, Pool, and Room Rentals

 Facilities rentals are also managed by Community Affairs staff.
-Please check our Facilities Rentals page for a more complete description of the amenities at each of our public parks and pools, and room rental informaiton
+Please check our Facilities Rentals page for a more complete description of the amenities at each of our public parks and pools, and room rental information.

-Online registration for Ewing Recreation programs and activities is available through the CommunityPass Online Registration System.
+Online registration for Ewing Recreation programs and activities will be available through the CivicPlus Recreation Management program, scheduled to began in mid March 2025.
 You can securely register your entire family for all Ewing Recreation Dept. programs & memberships at one time from the comfort of your home or workplace, 24 hours a day, 7 days a week.
 Once your account is created, you will receive an email that contains your unique family login information.
 Be sure to keep this email in a safe place so that you can continue to enjoy the convenience of online registration.
 If you prefer to register with a paper form please contact us, or simply visit our Hollowbrook Community Center office.

 Hours and Contact